json-iterator/json-iterator.github.io/benchmark.md

 *((*int)(ptr)) = iter.ReadInt()
 ```

 Another optimization is we know how many fields are parsing out for a struct, so we can write the field dispatch differently.
-For no field, we simplely skip.
+For no field, we simply skip.
 For one field, if/else is enough.
 2~4 fields switch case.
 5 or more fields, we fallback to use map based field dispatching.

 [jackson]: https://github.com/FasterXML/jackson-databind
 [gson]: https://github.com/google/gson